DanielJiwani/UnitConverter/README.md

 # UnitConverter
-A Unit Convertor on iOS using Swift 4
+A Unit Converter on iOS using Swift 4